-Virtual Presentations Saturday March 20 and 27 and in-person workshops April 10 and May 1
+Virtual Presentations Saturday March 20 and 27 and in-person workshops on several Saturdays April – June

 Join us for the 4th annual Native Plant Symposium!
 This event informs and inspires the Billings community to plant native plants for the overall benefit of our local water, wildlife, and well being.
 The Native Plant Symposium is produced from the collaborative efforts of local Billings organizations, businesses, and community members.